-- "Audit Fees" are fees billed by the independent auditor for professional services for the audit of the consolidated financial statements included in our Form 10-K, the audit of internal control over financial reporting and review of financial statements included in our Form 10-Q's and services that are normally provided by the auditor in connection with statutory and regulatory filings or engagements; - "Audit-Related Fees" are fees for services performed during fiscal 2015 and 2014 by our independent auditor for due diligence services and their review of other SEC filings and communications; and - "Tax Fees" are fees for services performed during the respective years by our independent auditor for professional services related to certain foreign tax compliance, tax advice and tax planning.

-• "All Other Fees" are fees related to services other than those reported under "Audit Fees," "Audit-Related Fees," and "Tax Fees."
-For the fiscal year ended June 30, 2015, "All Other Fees" consists of fees for training services for certain foreign employees.
+- "Audit Fees" are fees for professional services for the audit of the consolidated financial statements included in our Form 10-K, the audit of internal control over financial reporting the review of financial statements included in our Form 10-Qs and services that are normally provided by the auditor in connection with statutory and regulatory filings or engagements; - "Audit-Related Fees" are fees for due diligence services and review of other SEC filings and communications; - "Tax Fees" are fees for professional services related to foreign tax compliance, tax advice and tax planning; and - "All Other Fees" are fees related to services other than those reported under "Audit Fees," "Audit-Related Fees," and "Tax Fees."
+For fiscal 2015, "All Other Fees" consists of fees for training services for certain foreign employees.